CodeWithAks/ShowTimeHub/README.md

-# 🎬 ShowTimeHub
+#  ShowTimeHub

-A movie discovery app built with React and TMDB API.
+A React-based movie browsing application that interacts with the TMDB API.
+It features dynamic routing, theme switching, and a comprehensive movie details view.

 ## Features
-- Browse popular movies
-- Search movies
-- Filter by genre & rating
-- Watch trailers
-- Add movies to favourites
+- *Dynamic Hero Banner* : An auto-sliding carousel showcasing the top 5 trending movies with high-quality backdrop images.

+- *Smart Search* : Real-time (debounced) search functionality to find movies, actors, or genres instantly.

+- *Genre Filtering* : Quickly toggle between Top Rated, Action, Comedy, and more using a centralized filter state.

-- Dark / Light mode
+- *Dual Theme Support* : Full Dark and Light mode support with a smooth transition.

+- *Responsive Design* : Fully optimized for mobile, tablet, and desktop with a custom mobile navigation menu.

+- *Loading Skeletons* : Enhanced UX with shimmer-effect skeleton cards during data fetching.

+- *Favourites System* : Persistent favorite management using React Context.

 ## Tech Stack
 - React